 What Is Anxiety?

 There are different forms of anxiety disorders.
-These include social, phobic, obsessive-compulsive disorder, generalized anxiety disorder or post-traumatic stress disorder.
+These include social, phobic, generalized anxiety disorder and post-traumatic stress disorder.

 Diagnostic criteria and symptoms for each anxiety disorder differ.
 The WHO’s International Classification of Diseases note symptoms of:

 - Apprehensive thoughts, worrying about the future, difficulty concentrating and feeling on edge.

 - Motor tension, trembling, inability to relax, tension headaches, and restless fidgeting.

 - Autonomic overactivity, lightheadedness, tachypnoea or tachycardia, sweating, dizziness, dry mouth.